 All eyes may be on Key West when it comes to dreamy island honeymoon spots that are still on Florida soil, but half the charm of a getaway down south is the drive there.
-Turn your honeymoon into a three-day romantic roadtrip cruising down the 113-mile-long Overseas Highway—built along a former railroad and surrounded by water on both sides—where the only "tourist" attractions worth stopping for are the kind that involve both sand and sea.
+Turn your honeymoon into a three-day romantic road trip cruising down the 113-mile-long Overseas Highway—built along a former railroad and surrounded by water on both sides—where the only "tourist" attractions worth stopping for are the kind that involves both sand and sea.

-A good road trip can't kick off without the proper fuel, so start the journey in Miami ordering locally roasted coffee and freshly made whole grain croissants from Wynwood favorite Panther Coffee.
+A good road trip can't kick off without the proper fuel, so start the journey in Miami ordering locally-roasted coffee and freshly-made whole-grain croissants from Wynwood favorite, Panther Coffee.
 Take your goods to go or start the morning with a stroll by the neighborhood's street art-lined buildings, with over 80,000 square feet of walls covered in artwork that span out from the Wynwood Walls living art gallery.
-If you'd rather take a seat and savor breakfast with your new hubby, plop down at the retro-inspired Wynwood Diner and tuck in to one of the decadent breakfast dishes like the churro waffle or brioche French toast with bourbon crème Anglaise.
+If you'd rather take a seat and savor breakfast with your new husband, plop down at the retro-inspired Wynwood Diner and tuck into one of the decadent breakfast dishes like the churro waffle or brioche French toast with bourbon crème Anglaise.

 For lunch, stop by Snappers, a local institution with a tiki bar perched on the pier above the water.
 The menu is based on what's caught fresh that day and delivered to the docks, so leave the decisions up to the fishermen.
 Better yet, if you have your own fresh catches, the restaurant can prep them just the way you like, serving your hard-earned fish in style.

-Sleep in and start the day in leisurely fashion Florida Keys-style with a full-on Southern brunch at Islamorada's Hungry Tarpon, a fish shack set on an old marina.
+Sleep in and start the day in a leisurely fashion—Florida Keys-style—with a full-on Southern brunch at Islamorada's Hungry Tarpon, a fish shack set on an old marina.
 Here, you can dine on classic buttermilk pancakes and homemade biscuits and gravy, as well as some of the more local-inspired house specials like the Purple Isle, stacked crepes stuffed with fried eggs and lobster (don't worry, calories definitely don't count once you've entered the Keys!).